gbesnard/stm32f1-bootloader/README.md

 ```

 ## Driver
-Use a dummy custom driver instead of the `stm32f1xx_hal_uart.c` (cubeMX is not used).
+Use a dummy custom driver instead of the `stm32f1xx_hal_uart.c` (cubeMX generated code not used).

 - Uses interrupt but not DMA.
-- Hardcoded configuration
+- Hardcoded configuration.
-- No timeout management
+- No timeout management.
-- No error checks
+- No error checks.
-- Still use the HAL for the GPIO initialization (todo).
+- Still use the HAL for the GPIO initialization (TODO).

 # LED
 LED is blinking for a short period after receiving data from UART.